gyrok42/ADS114S0xB-Delta-Sigma-ADC/README.md

 ==================================
 ```

-The script automates essential setup tasks, ensuring that the driver is properly installed and the IIO interface is configured before data acquisition.
+The script automates essential setup tasks, ensuring that the driver is properly installed and
+the IIO interface is configured before data acquisition.

 **Important Notes:**
 - **Options 1 to 4 are necessary** for setting up the environment before using the ADC.
 - The script should be **executed as root** to ensure proper module loading and driver installation.

 The project includes a script to assist with configuring and initializing the ADS114S0XB device.
 The script provides a menu with the following options:

 ## Overview

-This project provides a device driver and a user-space application for the **Texas Instruments ADS114S0xB** series of Delta-Sigma ADCs.
-These ADCs are designed to measure low-voltage signals with high precision, making them suitable for sensor transducers, temperature controllers, and other industrial applications.
+This project provides a device driver and a user-space application for the
+**Texas Instruments ADS114S0xB** series of Delta-Sigma ADCs.
+These ADCs are designed to measure low-voltage signals with high precision,
+making them suitable for sensor transducers, temperature controllers,
+and other industrial applications.

-The driver implements a **Linux Industrial I/O (IIO) framework**-based SPI interface for the ADS114S0xB ADC, allowing user-space applications to communicate with the hardware efficiently.
-The user-space application demonstrates how to interact with the ADC, configure its settings, and retrieve voltage readings.
+The driver implements a **Linux Industrial I/O (IIO) framework**-based SPI
+interface for the ADS114S0xB ADC, allowing user-space applications to communicate
+with the hardware efficiently.
+The user-space application demonstrates how to
+interact with the ADC, configure its settings, and retrieve voltage readings.

 ## Features

 - Support for ADS114S06B and ADS114S08B models
 - SPI-based communication using the Linux IIO framework
-- Support for channel selection and configuration via the INPMUX register
+- Support for channel selection
-- Programmable Gain Amplifier (PGA) with configurable gain settings
-- Support for external and internal voltage references
+- Exposed registers for read/write configurations
 - User-space application to trigger ADC conversions and read results

 ## How the ADS114S0xB ADC Works

-The **ADS114S0xB** series ADCs include a **multiplexer (mux)** that allows selection of different input channels.
-However, only **one channel can be converted at a time**.
-Before starting a conversion, the **INPMUX register must be configured properly** to select the desired channel.
-The ADC then performs a conversion and outputs the digital result over SPI.
+The **ADS114S0xB** series ADCs include a **multiplexer (mux)** that allows
+selection of different input channels.
+However, only
+**one channel can be converted at a time**.
+Before starting a conversion, the **INPMUX register must be configured properly**
+to select the desired channel.
+The ADC then performs a conversion and
+outputs the digital result over SPI.

 ### Key Functional Components